serverless/blog/posts/2017-09-06-multi-cloud-faas-on-the-cheap.md

   - DavidWells
 ---

-We've seen it time and time again: companies get tremendous cost savings when they port into the serverless world.
+We've seen it time and time again: companies get tremendous cost savings when they port over into the serverless realm.

 **Some real world examples:**